btf7/6502-Emulator/README.md

 Whenever any address from 0xE000 - 0xEFFF is written to or modified, the display will immediately reflect the change.

-## Delay Output

-The emulator will run as fast as it can, unless 0xFFFB is written to.

-Whenever 0xFFFB is written to or modified, the new value is read as a uint8_t and the emulator will sleep for that number of milliseconds.

 ## Keyboard Input

 The most recent key pressed will be written as 2 bytes to 0xFFF8 at intervals of ~1ms.